grafana/alloy/docs/sources/set-up/install/puppet.md

 - These steps assume you already have a working [Puppet][] setup.
 - You can add the following manifest to any module.
 - The manifest installs {{< param "PRODUCT_NAME" >}} from the package repositories.
 It targets Linux systems from the following families:
-  - Debian (including Ubuntu)
+  - Debian, including Ubuntu
-  - RedHat Enterprise Linux (including Fedora)
+  - RedHat Enterprise Linux, including Fedora

 ## Steps